franekp/streamlit-permalink/README.md

 # no matter whether the above text field is empty or not
 ```

-By default, the value of `url_key` is also passed as the `key` argument to the original widget in the `st` namespace.
+By default, the value of `url_key` is also used as the `key` parameter of the Streamlit widget:

 ```python
 import streamlit as st